HTTP-APIs/hydra-python-agent/README.md

         docker-compose run client

-    and provide a valid URL and then you can query in querying format.
+    and provide a valid URL(of a hydrus updated server) and then you can query in querying format.

         `>>>url` #here url should be a valid link, for testing you can use http://35.224.198.158:8080/api `>>>help` # it will provide the querying format